louiskareem/MediaBazaar/README.md

 # MediaBazaar
-School project that I build with a classmate.
-Project was made with the following languages: C#, PHP, Javascript and of course SQL
+A school project that I build with a classmate.
+The project was made with the following languages: C#, PHP, Javascript, and of course SQL

 ## What I Learned
 * How to integrate the SOLID principles